Electric Vehicle Insurance: Why EVs Cost More to Insure and How to Save

 What discounts are available for EV insurance?

-Several insurers offer green or EV-specific discounts — Travelers and Nationwide each offer up to 10% off.
-Beyond that, you can stack bundle discounts (up to 25%), usage-based program savings (10–30%), good driver discounts, and multi-car discounts.
-Allstate, for instance, allows EV owners to save up to 25% by bundling home and auto policies.
-Always ask your insurer specifically what EV-related savings are on the table before signing up.
+Several insurers offer green or EV-specific discounts — Travelers and Nationwide each offer up to 10% off, and USAA provides up to 10% for hybrid and EV drivers.
+Beyond that, you can stack bundle discounts (13–25%), telematics program savings (10–30%), anti-theft and advanced safety tech discounts, and multi-car discounts.
+State Farm's Drive Safe & Save program now offers up to 30% off for safe drivers, making it especially powerful for EV owners who drive conservatively.
+Always ask your insurer specifically what EV-related savings are available before signing up, as they're often not prominently advertised.

 Compare Car Insurance Rates in Ohio